Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Background and Related Work

-\textbf{MS-ODIR and Dir-ODIR \cite{kull2019beyond}.} The authors in \cite{kull2019beyond} proposed Dirichlet calibration and ODIR term (off-Diagonal and Intercept Regularization).
-The difference between matrix scaling and Dirichlet calibration is that the former affects logits and the latter changes pseudo-logits through $ \hat{q} = \sigma{(W \ln(\sigma{(z)})+b)}$, where $\ln(\cdot)$ is a component-wise natural logarithm function.
-The results in \cite{guo2017calibration} indicated poor matrix scaling performance, because calibration methods with a large number of parameters will overfit to a small calibration set.
-Therefore, \cite{kull2019beyond} proposed a new regularization method called ODIR to address the overfitting problem, i.e. $\textsf{ODIR} = \frac{1}{K(K-1)} \sum_{j\neq j}^{} w_{j,k}+ \frac{1}{K} \sum_{j}^{} b_j$, where $w_{j,k}$ and $b_j$ are elements of $W$ and $b$, respectively.
-MS-ODIR represents Matrix Scaling \cite{guo2017calibration} with ODIR term while Dir-ODIR uses Dirichlet calibration \cite{kull2019beyond} instead.
+\textbf{MS-ODIR and Dir-ODIR \citep{kull2019beyond}.} The authors in \citet{kull2019beyond} proposed Dirichlet calibration and ODIR term (Off-Diagonal and Intercept Regularization).
+The difference between matrix scaling and Dirichlet calibration is that the former affects logits while the latter modifies pseudo-logits through $\bm{\hat{q}} = \sigma{(\mW \ln(\sigma{(\vz)})+\vb)}$, where $\ln(\cdot)$ is a component-wise natural logarithm function.
+The results in \citet{guo2017calibration} indicated poor matrix scaling performance, because calibration methods with a large number of parameters will over-fit to a small calibration set.
+Therefore, \citet{kull2019beyond} proposed a new regularization method called ODIR to address the overfitting problem, i.e. $\textsf{ODIR} = \frac{1}{K(K-1)} \sum_{j\neq j}^{} w_{j,k}+ \frac{1}{K} \sum_{j}^{} b_j$, where $w_{j,k}$ and $b_j$ are elements of $\mW$ and $\vb$, respectively.
+MS-ODIR applies Matrix Scaling \citep{guo2017calibration} with ODIR, while Dir-ODIR uses Dirichlet calibration \citep{kull2019beyond}.

-\textbf{Spline-Fitting \cite{gupta2020calibration}.} Spline-fitting constructs a recalibration function by approximating the empirical cumulative distribution with a differentiable function through splines, which transfers the network outputs to calibrated probabilities.
+\textbf{Spline-Fitting \citep{gupta2020calibration} and Density-Ratio Calibration \citep{xiong2023proximity}.} The Spline-fitting approximates the empirical cumulative distribution with splines to re-calibrate network outputs for calibrated probabilities.
 However, this method is limited to calibration on the top-$k$ class prediction but cannot be extended to all-class predictions.
-Therefore, this method is beyond our studied problem of all-class post-processing calibration.
+The Density-Ratio Calibration approach focuses on estimating continuous density functions, which aligns well with calibration methods that produce continuous confidence scores, such as scaling-based calibration techniques.
+However, this method is limited in that it can only calibrate the predicted probabilities, and cannot calibrate the full probability distribution output by the model.
+Therefore, these methods are beyond our studied problem of all-class post-processing calibration.